rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/create-software-packages/builds/_index.md

 pre: "7. "
 weight: 315
 ---
-When defining packages rapyuta.io allows the developer to directly reference source code from a VCS like GitHub or Bitbucket.
-The platform then takes the responsibility of cloning, building and delivering the software across the cloud and device.
+The rapyuta.io platform takes the responsibility of building and delivering the software across the cloud and device.

 Under the hood, rapyuta.io solves the hard problems of native arm